premkumar-masilamani/premkumar-masilamani.github.io/english/blog/_archive/2014-08-03-a-promise-is-a-promise-dr-wayne-dyer.md

 layout: post
 lang: english
 type: blog
+category: []
+permalink: /english/blog/:title/

+date: 2014-08-03
 title: A Promise Is A Promise
-date: 2014-08-03
-category: english-blog
-permalink: /english/blog/:title/
 ---

 **Book:** A Promise Is A Promise